WILLIAM-RUSMANA/Battleship-FP/README.md

 # Algorithm and Programming - Final Project : MULTIPLAYER BATTLESHIP
-Battleship is a fun classic where two or more players go against each other in a psychological and strategic battle against each other to destroy all of the opponent's ships.
+Battleship is a fun classic where two players go against each other in a psychological and strategic battle against each other to destroy all of the opponent's ships.
 This variation of the classic is a modified fast paced 2 player minimum battleship game

 ## Features